term-world/syllabus-template/CODE_OF_CONDUCT.md

    * open a `Pull Request` via the assignment repository
    * link the `Issue` containing the proposal to the created `Pull Request`
      * do this using the `Development` section of the `Issue` (located on the right sidebar)
-   * request review of at least `3` neighorhood members and `1` member of the Office of the Mayor
+   * request review of at least `3` neighborhood members and `1` member of the Office of the Mayor

 ### Grading